Erik Josten: Fictional character biography

-Under the leadership of the Grim Reaper, Goliath again battles the West Coast Avengers alongside Man-Ape, Nekra and Ultron.
-His escape attempt is foiled by Avengers.

 Erik Josten's first appearance as the super-sized villain Goliath from Iron Man Annual #7 (Oct.
 1984); art by Luke McDonnell.

 Josten joins a new fourth version of the Masters of Evil, founded by Helmut Zemo.
 During his time with this group, Josten is one of the villains who invades and captures Avengers Mansion and beats Hercules severely.

-Goliath later battles Spider-Man during the "Acts of Vengeance" storyline.

-His attempted breakout at the Vault is foiled by the Avengers and Freedom Force.
-He also battles Wonder Man in an attempt to usurp fame.

-Josten as Goliath later fights Giant-Man (Bill Foster), Ant-Man (Scott Lang), and then another Goliath (Clint Barton).
-He then has a rematch with Wonder Man.
-He is then victimized by Kosmosian criminals, and rescued by Giant-Man (Hank Pym).

 When Zemo later decides to disguise the Masters of Evil as a superhero team called the Thunderbolts, Josten creates the original identity (and costume) of "Atlas".
-During this time he began dating the Thunderbolts' liaison Dallas Riordan to the NYC mayor's office.
+During this time, he began dating the Thunderbolts' liaison Dallas Riordan.
 However, like most of the Thunderbolts, Atlas begins to enjoy public admiration, and eventually reforms to attempt to be a genuine superhero, even after the Thunderbolts' criminal past is publicly revealed.
-After absorbing the energy from one of Nefaria's weapons, an "ionic bomb", Josten mutates into a gigantic "ionic energy creature".
-Scourge killed/dispersed him to protect the town of Burton Canyon, Colorado.
-Atlas' ionic form later begins haunting Riordan in much the same way Wonder Man's ionic form had haunted the Scarlet Witch.
-Later, Atlas would possess Dallas and empower her with the ionic energy.
-Together, they rejoin the other founding Thunderbolt members in defeating Graviton and are shunted to Counter-Earth.

-When they are separated upon returning from Counter-Earth, Dallas takes the ionic energy, leaving Josten powerless, a situation which lasts until Fixer gives him a new dose of Pym particles.
-This lasts until the end of the Avengers/Thunderbolts limited series, when Erik asks Hank Pym to remove the particles from his system.
-He regains the ability to change his size by reclaiming the ionic energy from Dallas, leaving her a paraplegic again.
+After absorbing energy from Nefaria's "ionic bomb", Josten mutates into a gigantic ionic energy creature.
+He is dispersed by Scourge and apparently killed.
+Josten is later revaeled to have survived.
+Riordan absorbs Josten's ionic energy, leaving him powerless until Fixer gives him a new dose of Pym Particles.